-- 10. When your layout is complete, scroll to the bottom of the page and click Save to save your work. - Other things you may want to add to your layout: - Add an audio source (custom channel) - Add an image (custom channel)
+10. When your layout is complete, scroll to the bottom of the page and click Save to save your work.

+- Add an audio source (custom channel)

+- Add an image (custom channel)

 - Add a text overlay (custom channel)

 - Delete or move a layout (custom channel)

 - Set the background color (custom channel)

 - Rename a layout (custom channel)